 Consider regular maintenance of your heating and cooling system to prevent future problems and unwanted costs.

 The Consortium for Energy Efficiency (CEE) and the Air-Conditioning, Heating, and Refrigeration Institute (AHRI) have developed an online database which identifies high efficiency equipment that has been tested to ARI 210/240 and verified by AHRI.
 Please note that the Directory lists the products that meet the performance levels specified in the ENERGY STAR Central Air Conditioner and Air-Source Heat Pump specification.

-However, only those products that have been listed by an ENERGY STAR partner can be recognized as ENERGY STAR qualified.
+However, only those products that have been listed by an ENERGY STAR partner can be recognized as ENERGY STAR certified.
 Please see the ENERGY STAR Partner List for more information.
-Starting mid-January 2011, AHRI will provide a list that clearly distinguishes ENERGY STAR qualified units.
+Starting mid-January 2011, AHRI will provide a list that clearly distinguishes ENERGY STAR certified units.